turbaevsky/indicators/doc/PI_DB_TS.md

-The development will be based on [Agile](https://en.wikipedia.org/wiki/Agile_software_development) methodology (details are also available [here](http://agilemethodology.org/)
+The development will be based on [Agile](https://en.wikipedia.org/wiki/Agile_software_development) methodology (details are also available [here](http://agilemethodology.org/))

 ## Checklist

 - [x] Have the initial meeting
   - [x] Prototype demonstration
-- [ ] Have the first meeting to define/explain development strategy
-  and to discuss all the related questions like communication protocol, minimal functional requirements etc.
+- [x] Have the first meeting to define/explain development strategy and to discuss all the related questions like communication protocol, minimal functional requirements etc.
   - [x] Have a chat with Ross and Sandor (beginning of week 4 2018)
   - [x] Have a meeting with datB (30 Jan 18)
-  - [ ] Have a meeting with datB (2 Feb 18)
+  - [x] Have a meeting with datB (2 Feb 18)
-- [ ] Officially start the development (including clear definition of roles and tasks for all the members)
+- [x] Officially start the development (including clear definition of roles and tasks for all the members)
-- [ ] to demonstrate the first prototype during Feb 2018 PI Programme Meeting
+- [x] to demonstrate the first prototype during Feb 2018 PI Programme Meeting
+- [ ] do the trial operation of the DES module:
+  - [ ] enter very few source data and indicator calculation to check software correctness;
+  - [ ] check all the data flow from stationuser to londonsuperuser
+  - [ ] provide the access for very few users to check the system: Roland (WANO PC) and Oscarnham users reqyest for the access
+  - [ ] IMPORTANT add the data reviewer category
+- [ ] start to work with reporting module
+  - [ ] provide to datb access to the Shiny app
+- [ ] complete the import and export modules
+  - [ ] work with INPO to get their data directly

 ## Extra functionality